Aish-warya-Joshi/carrots/README.md

  - throughput_with_plot.py : calculates the throughput using the bytetime and time provided by netlog.js file. this file and also plots the charts using exponential moving average

  - execute.ps1 - A script file that can run every file in the CARROT directory and generate it's byte_time and latency files using the netlog file and also calculate the throughput and plot it.
+To run this file the netlog and url files need to be under CARROT/<folder>/<subfolder>

  - CARROT/: Directory containing files to experiment with
     - ookla_download/: This directory has the multi and single flows that has the download experiments.